 I am quite good at switching off.
 I think that probably comes from when I worked for the children’s hospice.
 We were based at the hospice and I got to know the children and the families really well.
 Sitting listening to some of those stories was quite hard to do and I had to learn to separate that, especially as my two children were very young at the time.
 It was a 10-minute drive, but I would often walk home and just compartmentalise that part of the day.
 Now, nothing really keeps me awake at night.
 I just deal with all the problems during the day as much as I can.

 It would be nice to be out of a job.
-The ultimate aim is that we are all out of a job because they found a cure for dementia, and there is no need for Admiral Nurses because the horrible condition would be eradicated.
+The ultimate aim is that we are all out of a job because they have found a cure for dementia, and there is no need for Admiral Nurses because this horrible condition could be eradicated.
 Being realistic, that is not going to happen in my lifetime or certainly not in my working lifetime.
 We know that there are a lot of areas that do not have Admiral Nurses.
 My aim is to make sure that whatever their postcode, every family that needs access to an Admiral Nurse gets one.

 Cause & Effect is a series from Hope, in which leading figures who have been involved in building and promoting good causes tell us what they’ve learned from their experiences.
 Interview by Michael Isaacs.